Persuade Ethically

 Intimidation involves exposing and exploiting receivers’ vulnerabilities and making them feel that they do not have the power to make a different decision than the one desired by the unethical influencer.
 Intimidation can arise from formal hierarchy (someone being told, “Because I’m your boss, and I told you to”) to informal relationships such as bullying.

 Collectively, receivers’ expectations provide general guides for ethical persuasion: Be completely honest, do not attempt to mislead, and do not interfere with your receiver’s right to decide.
-You also can use the FAIR Test, described in the Communication Tip box below, as a way to evaluate your own communication efforts.
+You can also use the FAIR Test, described in the Communication Tip box below, as a way to evaluate your own communication efforts.

 Communication Tip: The FAIR Test for Ethical Persuasion